 3.3.
-Changes to cost recovery arrangements
+Design of cost recovery charges

 The NJRR Levy Rules specify that one levy day will occur each financial year on 30 November.
 The NJRR Levy Rules also specify that the census day on which the rate of levy to be imposed is calculated is 30 September.
 No supplementary levy days have been determined.
 Invoices are delivered to sponsors following levy days.